-4.07 Durance One Analysis M-M-0 1 4.27 Drogue, Sea Anchor MoMu0,1 4.27.1 A drogue for deployment over the stern, or alternatively a sea anchor or parachute anchor for deployment over the bow, complete with all gear needed to rig and deploy the sea anchor or drogue, is strongly recommended to withstand long periods in rough conditions (see Appendix F).
-MoMu1 4.27.2 A drogue for deployment over the stern, or alternatively a sea anchor or parachute anchor for deployment at the bow, shall be provided complete with all gear needed to rig and deploy the sea anchor or drogue to withstand long periods in rough conditions (see OSR Appendix F) MoMu0 4.28 Man Overboard Alarm MoMu0 4.28.1 Each yacht shall be equipped with a man overboard alarm including an emergency button imme- diately accessible to a helmsman which will sound an audible alarm in the accommodation and simultaneously send an appropriate signal to the ship's navigational software MoMu0 4.28.2 A yacht is recommended to be equipped with an EPFS (e.g. GPS) capable of immediately recor- ding a man overboard position from each helm station MoMu 1, 2 4.28.3 A yacht shall be equipped with an EPFS (e.g. GPS) capable of immediately recording a man overboard position from each helm station (From January 2012) MoMu 1, 2 4.29 Deck Bags Mo0 4.29.1 OSR 4.29 shall apply only when RRS 51 moveable ballast is changed in the Notice of Race, Sailing Instructions or Class Rules to permit deck bags Mo0 a) A deck bag or bags may be provided for the stowage of sails on deck Mo0 b) A deck bag shall be:- Mo0 i so constructed to ensure rapid draining of water Mo0 ii securely fastened in such a way that the integrity of deck fittings e.g. stanchions and lifelines, is not compromised Mo0 SECTI 5 - PERSONAL EQUIPMENT 5.01 Lifejacket 5.01.1 Each crew member shall have a lifejacket as follows:- a) i In accordance with ISO 12402 - 3 (Level 150) or equivalent, including EN 396 or UL 1180 ii Lifejackets manufactured after 1 January 2012 shall be in accordance with ISO 12402-3 (Level 150) and shall be fitted with:- • an emergency light in accordance with either ISO 12402-8 or SOLAS LSA code 2.2.3. • a sprayhood in accordance with ISO 12402-8. • a full deck safety harness in accordance with ISO 12401 (ISO 1095) including a crotch or thigh strap (holding down device) as specified in ISO 12401 (ISO 1095).
-If of an inflatable type either (a) automatic, manual and oral inflation or (b) manual and oral inflation Notes: ISO 12402 requires Level 150 lifejackets to be fitted with a mandatory whistle and retro- reflective material.
-Also, when fitted with a safety harness, ISO 12402 requires that this shall be the full safety harness in accordance with ISO 12401.
-Any equivalent lifejacket shall have equal requirements.
-Persons of larger than average build are generally more buoyant than those of average build and so do not require a lifejacket with greater levels of flotation.
-Wearing a Level 275 lifejacket may hamper entry into liferafts. b) fitted with either a crotch strap(s) / thigh straps or a full safety harness in accordance with ISO 12401, Note: The function of lifejacket crotch/thigh straps is to hold the buoyancy element down.
-A crew member before a race should adjust a lifejacket to fit then retain that lifejacket for the duration of the race.
-Correct adjustment is fundamental to the lifejacket functioning correctly.
+4.27 Drogue, Sea Anchor MoMu0,1 4.27.1 A drogue for deployment over the stern, or alternatively a sea anchor or parachute anchor for deployment over the bow, complete with all gear needed to rig and deploy the sea anchor or drogue, is strongly recommended to withstand long periods in rough conditions (see Appendix F).
+MoMu1 4.27.2 A drogue for deployment over the stern, or alternatively a sea anchor or parachute anchor for deployment at the bow, shall be provided complete with all gear needed to rig and deploy the sea anchor or drogue to withstand long periods in rough conditions (see OSR Appendix F) MoMu0 4.28 Man Overboard Alarm MoMu0 4.28.1 Each yacht shall be equipped with a man overboard alarm including an emergency button immediately accessible to a helmsman which will sound an audible alarm in the accommodation and simultaneously send an appropriate signal to the ship's navigational software MoMu0 4.28.2 A yacht shall be equipped with an EPFS (e.g., GPS) capable of recording a man overboard position within 10 seconds and monitoring that position.
+MoMu1,2 4.29 Deck Bags Mo0 4.29.1 OSR 4.29 shall apply only when RRS 51 moveable ballast is changed in the Notice of Race, Sailing Instructions or Class Rules to permit deck bags $\frac{1}{2}$ Mo0 a) A deck bag or bags may be provided for the stowage of sails on deck Mo0 b) A deck bag shall be:- Mo0 i so constructed to ensure rapid draining of water Mo0 ii securely fastened in such a way that the integrity of deck fittings e.g. stanchions and lifelines, is not compromised Mo0